WebAssembly/spec/spectec/README.md

   "(" "hint" hintid exp ")"                                   hint
 ```

-Variable declarations can also change the status of an uppercase identifier from `atom` to `varid`.
+Syntax and variable declarations can also change the status of an uppercase identifier from `atom` to `varid` when used on the left-hand side.

 ### Scripts